tyberious-1/my_robot_scripts/README.md

 # my_robot_scripts
-Scripts that I am creating to work with different robots.
+Scripts that I am modifiying or creating to work with ROS robots.